andre-ols/go-face-recognition/README.md

 The `images/` directory contains images of Donald Trump, Joe Biden, and an unknown person.
 The `models/` directory contains the pre-trained model used for facial recognition.

 `Dockerfile` contains the instructions for building the Docker image for the project.

-## Legal Disclaimer

-This project is for educational purposes only and should not be used for any illegal activities.
-The author is not responsible for any misuse of the information provided.

 ## License